The ROI of Being Market-Driven

 There really is no ROI on success vs. failure.
 And, that’s what we’re talking about here.
 Market-driven companies naturally become ROI leaders through winning in the marketplace.
 The impact of doing this right is not only in the millions to billions of dollars, it is about the very essence of leading, surviving and thriving in your market.
 A simple way to look at this is to answer this question—would you rather be Toyota or General Motors right now?
 And, which one would you guess is more skeptical of the ROI issue?

-There are some real measurements you can use to assess how market-driven your organization is and how well you are maximizing your ROI in product management and marketing, or more simply stated—pragmatic marketing.
+There are some real measurements you can use to assess how market-driven your organization is and how well you are maximizing your ROI in product management and marketing, or more simply stated—Pragmatic Institute.
 We challenge you to objectively answer the following questions:

 - Do you meet your product delivery schedules?